13331112522/v-rag/README.md

     - Q&A with LLM about your visual files
     - Run locally without compromising your privacy
     - Locating the relevant resource with quotation
-    - Extremely simple with only one file with less 200 lines of code
+    - Extremely simple with only one python file with no more than 240 lines of code
 * **Process**
     - Parse videos or pictures in the folder into text with LLava, which run locally with ollama
     - Ingest the text into vectorDB